benblack769/GraphOptimizer/README.md

     1. Allows for efficient compilation of larger programs.
     2. Is not perfect, in that there is reasonable code which unfortunately does not loop.

- such that when a calculation is read from the last time, it is put back into and uses memory efficiently, by using reusing memory which

 ## End purpose

 A quality optimizer for neural network code.
 Specifically, it support this model of computation: